 2-18-19

-Word Count:
+Word Count:?

 These three research articles are good examples of how one might use population genomics and a host of other molecular biology methods to examine divergent phenotypic traits and their association to particular genomic features, be they regulatory intronic SNPs, amino acid deletions, or widely dispersed SNPs.
-While the study systems vary both in genomic and ecological resources, each group systematically uncovers phenotype-genotype associations, tying both to the selective mechanisms at play.
+While the study systems vary both in genomic and ecological resources, each group systematically uncovers phenotype-genotype associations.
 Each study sought to validate the association via experimental means with methods as varied as fluorescence in situ hybridization (FISH), correlating reproductive success and foraging behavior to alternative genotypes, and induction of negatively selected phenotypes by transgenic mutation.

 First off, Nadeau et al. (2016) (NA) examined the genomic locus Yb, known to influence Lepidopteran wing color.
 They sequenced the locus region in three Heliconius species of varying wing phenotypes (mostly yellow bars on fore- or hindwing, absent or present) and uncovered more than 100 SNPs in and around the gene cortex that were fixed for different phenotypes.
 All of the strongly associated segregating sites were located in cortex introns or its 5' UTR.
 Because the SNPs were all in non-coding regions, the authors concluded that the variants were regulatory, not functional.
 They also thought variation in phenotype could be associated with splice variants, a hypothesis they tested by running RT-PCR.
 (They found several splice variants related to non-constitutive exons, but didn’t pursue them further).
-In my opinion, the most powerful analysis conducted was the test for differential expression of cortex between species AND between wing segments with different phenotypes.
-They ran a microarray of probes for all predicted genes in the H. melpone genome, as well as tiled probes from the region containing cortex, in two species, one with and one without yellow markings.
-From this they confidently found cortex to be differentially expressed, and specifically at sites within cortex introns.
+The most powerful analysis conducted was the test for differential expression of cortex between species and between wing segments with different phenotypes.
+They ran a microarray of probes for all predicted genes in the H. melpomene genome, as well as tiled probes from the region containing cortex, in two species, one with and one without yellow markings.
+They found cortex to be differentially expressed, and specifically at sites within cortex introns.
 This pretty much settled things, but NA followed up with one more test: they performed in situ hybridization in larval wing tissue and found that the gene was upregulated in specific wing areas that correspond to specific color patterns in adult specimens.
 The cortex gene is a member of the fzy gene family, which is insect-specific and is most commonly associated with cell cycle regulation (anaphase promotion).